A project by Living Gaia e.V. watch Video

 As satellite images show, it was so far the areas inhabited by indigenous people that experienced little deforestation.
 This has changed since the change of government in 2018.

-Brazil’s President Jair Bolsonaro is opening up the forest to exploitation and tolerating illegal deforestation for the benefit of commercial farming.
-The habitat of the Huni Kuin is also in danger.
+Brazil’s President Jair Bolsonaro is opening the forest to exploitation and tolerating illegal deforestation in favor of commercial farming and organized crime.
+The habitat of the Huni Kuin is in danger.

 It is not too late yet

 We can do something: The best way to protect the Huni Kuin and their home, the rainforest, is through private land purchases.
-With your donation, the Huni Kuin will be able to acquire up to 16,000 hectares of land in the community of Jordão with a locally founded association and create a real protected area for the forest and its inhabitants.
+With your donation, the Huni Kuin will be able to acquire land in the community of Jordão with a locally founded association and create a real protected area for the forest and its inhabitants.
+The first purchase concerns an area of 17.000 hectares.

 We are Huni Kuin.

-The Huni Kuin – “the genuine people” – are an indigenous tribe in the state of Acre, Brazil.
+The Huni Kuin – “the genuine people” – are an Indigenous society in the state of Acre, Brazil.
 They live in harmony with the rainforest and its wildlife.
 But their habitat is dwindling.
 They are desperately fighting for nature and their survival.

 We have lost our connection to nature.
 That is why it is so important for us as a Western society to listen, learn and support indigenous tribes like the Huni Kuin.
 Because we all need nature to live.
 We are Huni Kuin.